Cloves-Rodrigues/Cloves-Rodrigues/README.md

         </div >

             - 🔭 I’m currently working as a Freelancer!
-            - 🌱 I’m learning NodeJs and Python.
+            - 🌱 I’m learning NodeJs and ReactJs
-            - 👯 I'm looking to collaborate with other website creators.
+            - 👯 I'm looking to collaborate with other developers.
-            - 🤔 I’m looking for help with PHP8, Angular, C#
-            - ⚡ Fun fact: I love draw manga and making custom website pages.
+            - ⚡ Fun fact: I love draw manga

             >P.S.
 I do know that HTML is not a programming language!<